 Along the way on this Explorer level walking holiday you will find out more about the native flora and fauna, which you may otherwise have missed, as well as the local culture, language and traditions of the Pyrenees.

-For this walking week you will be staying at our 3-star chalet “Les Cailloux” based in the traditional French mountain village of Barèges, in the Pays Toy.
+For this walking week you will be staying at 3-star chalet or small, carefully chose family run hotel in traditional French mountain villages of the Pays Toy in the Hautes Pyrenees

 What the price includes

 The price shown for an Explorer guided mountain walking holiday week includes:

 - Transport to and from the beginning and end of walks

 - A qualified, experienced International Mountain Leader for all of your walks.

 Like in all mountain ranges, the Pyrenean weather can be varied and unpredictable.
 Typically we have clear skies and sunny days during the summer walking period but it can equally rain, snow, or we may see fog or thunderstorms.
 We advise our guests to come prepared for any weather by packing layers and full, lightweight waterproofs.
 A walk that begins in rain can end in glorious sunshine and vice-versa.
 Due to the nature of the mountain terrain, we recommend you wear broken in walking boots or walking trainers with a sturdy sole.

 Your guide will plan your day’s route to make the most of the weather, which is why our itinerary isn’t totally fixed.

 Please read our Kit List for more information on what we’d advise you bring with you.